-Talking to John Goubeaux is a lesson in positivity, but it shouldn’t be.
-John nearly died seven years ago.
+Talking to John Goubeaux is a lesson in positivity.
+John nearly died in 2011.
 He will forever have the scars from that day – the ones you can see, and the ones you can’t, but slightly detect while speaking with him.

 John takes great pride in his years spent working to keep pilots and passengers on military planes safe.
 He worked more than two decades directly on aircraft while in the Air Force.
 When that career ended, his service continued through a civilian job on Pope Army Air Base.
 During a steaming summer day in 2011, as he stood on the back of a truck working on a plane, the stifling heat and humidity overtook John.
 He collapsed to the ground, landing head-first on concrete, shattering part of his skull.
 Paramedics rushed him to the hospital, but the swelling on his brain had already started.

 “First, they had to resuscitate me,” John said.
 “They removed part of the skull to create a panel to gain access to the source of the problem.”

 What John doesn’t remember is his wife Vicky’s anguish.

 “Seven people came into the hospital that day with head injuries,” she said.
 “Five died, one became a paraplegic.
 John had the best outcome, but I did not know that for hours.”

 John is lucky to be alive, and he knows it.